BSU report into cargo hold ladder death on Seoul Express

 Hazcheck Detect specifically screens cargo booking details for keywords and includes an industry library to enable suspicious bookings to be identified that may be misdeclared or undeclared dangerous goods and other compliance cargo.

-Booking data is sent to Hazcheck Detect through an API, screening all information Continue reading “Cargo screening tool for detection of dangerous goods adopted by PIL”
+Booking data is sent to Hazcheck Detect through an API, screening all information Continue reading “Cargo screening tool for dangerous goods adopted by PIL”

 Container shipping customers and service suppliers call for immediate start to review of competition rules